lucia-auth/lucia/documentation/src/pages/learn/start-here/getting-started.md

 ### Root layout

-In your route root layout, create and export a server load function. [`handleServerSession()`](/reference/api/server-api#handleserversession) method will read the token and validate them, allowing you to check for the user in load functions.
-This will also automatically refresh the access token if its expired.
+In your route root layout, create and export a server load function. [`handleServerSession()`](/reference/api/server-api#handleserversession) method will read the session cookies and validate them, allowing you to check for the user in load functions.
+This will also automatically renew idle sessions.

 ```ts
 // +layout.server.ts